openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 Just like with devices and reports, the alias is now part of your openaps configuration.
 You can view all of your aliases with `cat openaps.ini` or by using `openaps alias show`.
 Similarly, you can remove aliases with `openaps alias remove <alias_name>`.

 Aliases will invoke reports and execute logic and shell commands.
 Aliases are not limited to reports.
 They can be nested.
-For example a top level alias is $ openaps alias1 alias2.  alias2 is for example: Run shell "program1 && something2 || alias3" (one and two or three). alias3 is for example: $ Openaps report invoke settings/settings.json settings/bg_targets.json settings/insulin_sensitivities.json settings/basal_profile.json settings/profile.json
+For example a top level alias is  `openaps alias1 alias2`.  `alias2` is for example: `Run shell "program1 && something2 || alias3"` (one and two or three). `alias3` is for example:  `openaps report invoke settings/settings.json settings/bg_targets.json settings/insulin_sensitivities.json settings/basal_profile.json settings/profile.json`.

 ## Putting the Pieces Together